ttrummler/realtpl/README.md

-# What is `realtpl`?
+# What is _realtpl_?
-`realtpl` stands for real gas thermodynamic python library.
-It computes the density (rho), heat capacity (cp), speed of sound (sound), viscosity (visc) and heat conductivity (lambda) using a thermodynamic model based on cubic equations of state (EoS) and compares it with reference data from the open source library CoolProp.
+_realtpl_ stands for real gas thermodynamic python library and computes the density (rho), heat capacity (cp), speed of sound (sound), viscosity (visc) and heat conductivity (lambda) using a thermodynamic model based on cubic equations of state (EoS) and compares it with reference data from the open source library CoolProp.
 The cubic EoS are the well-known Soave-Redlich-Kwong (SRK) and Peng-Robinson (PR) EoS and the more sophisticated three-parameter Redlich-Kwong-Peng-Robinson (RKPR) EoS, which uses the critical compressibility factor for the EoS parameters, for details see reference _Trummler et al._.
 The current implementation is designed to evaluate results over a temperature range (with defined number of temperature steps) for a given pressure level.
 The data is displayed graphically and can also be exported to a _csv_ files for further processing.
 The only mandatory input is the fluid name, the temperature range and the pressure.
 Additionally, also evaluation over a desired temperature and pressure range is possible.
 This feature aims to support for table generations.

 Fluid properties, such as mass, critical pressure etc., are directly extracted from CoolProp.
 This data is also saved to the output directory (specified in the configuration file) as _Fluidname_.out.
 For the calculation of the heat capacity a reference value has to be evaluated, which is done using the NASA 7 or 9 coefficient polynomials.
 Therefore the coefficients have to be provided and for selected fluids we have already generated a database in the corresponding file - nasa_7.yaml or nasa_9.yam.
 More data can be found in the references provided in the header of these files.

-A special feature of `realtpl` is that all calculations with the suggested thermodynamic model are vectorized, making them very fast.
+A special feature of _realtpl_ is that all calculations with the suggested thermodynamic model are vectorized, making them very fast.

 # Motivation and targeted audience
-`realtpl` is open-source software (under GNU GPL License) for physicists, engineers, scientists, technicians and anyone interested in real gas thermodynamics.
+_realtpl_ is open-source software (under GNU GPL License) for physicists, engineers, scientists, technicians and anyone interested in real gas thermodynamics.
 It runs on all operating systems which support Python, is quick to install, free of charge and designed to be easy to use.
 The indented use is to run the executable and modify the configuration files only.

-`realtpl` has been specifically designed to be used for CFD simulations.
+_realtpl_ has been specifically designed to be used for CFD simulations.
 Checking the accuracy of a thermodynamic model in advance is a central step before conducting CFD simulations.
 For different fluids as well as different pressure and temperature ranges, such an evaluation can be complicated and especially time consuming.
-To this end, we have written `realtpl` to easily compare the results obtained with a thermodynamic model based on cubic EoS, for details see reference _Trummler et al._.
+To this end, we have written _realtpl_ to easily compare the results obtained with a thermodynamic model based on cubic EoS, for details see reference _Trummler et al._.

 # Installation

-`realtpl` is available as python package.
+_realtpl_ is available as python package.
 Using pip you can simply install it with:
 ````bash
  pip install realtpl
  ````

- Additionally, `realtpl` is also available on github https://github.com/ttrummler/realtpl.
-Clone the latest version of `realtpl` with
+ Additionally, _realtpl_ is also available on github https://github.com/ttrummler/realtpl.
+Clone the latest version of _realtpl_ with
 ````bash
 git clone https://github.com/ttrummler/realtpl
 ````

-You will now have an executable named `realtpl`, which you can run anywhere.
+You will now have an executable named _realtpl_, which you can run anywhere.

 # Testing
 Testing is configured using `tox`.